richard-paredes/mrtk_playground/README.md

 # Features remaining
-Enemies spawned in AR that can attack you (Unimplemented) Target practicing (Partially implemented; targets can spawn outside of area and don't respawn yet)
+Enemies spawned in AR that can attack you (Unimplemented)

 # Controls
 - Trigger a spell by opening your righthand palm away from yourself.